Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 where $\mathbb{E}$ denotes environment conditions containing a TPS transformation $t_{TPS} \in \mathcal{T}_{TPS}$, a conventional transformation $t \in \mathcal{T}$ and a Gaussian noise $v$.
 Considering the difference between flexible and rigid materials, Hu \etal~\cite{hu2022adversarial} utilized the toroidal cropping method to manufacture arbitrary length and expandable adversarial texture.

 Furthermore, objects with specific shapes can also become adversarial examples for 3D vision models.
 3D printing makes it easier to create shape-specific adversarial examples, which poses a safety risk for the LiDAR-based intelligent sensing system, which is more critical in autonomous driving.
 Athalye \etal~\cite{athalye2018synthesizing} first manufactured physical adversarial objects with 3D-printing.
 Based on a differentiable renderer, Xiao \etal~\cite{xiao2019meshadv} computed accurate shading and manufactured adversarial objects with rich shape features but minimal texture variation.
 Tu~\etal~\cite{tu2020physically} proposed the first physically realizable adversarial example for LiDAR object detection.
-During the attack, the adversary is modeled as a 3D mesh, and the fabricated 3D object can be placed on top of a mobile vehicle to fool LiDAR detectors.
 To ensure the realizability of the 3D adversary, they used Laplacian loss to regularize the mesh geometry and applied the rotation and position transformation as prior literature in graphics~\cite{Liu2019SoftRA}.
-The results show that the adversary is able to fool a variety of object detectors with different 3D representations.
 Miao~\etal~\cite{miao2022Isometric3DAdv} considered the naturalness and invariance of physical transformations of the manufactured adversarial 3D objects.
-The authors used the Gaussian curvature as a metric to measure and optimize the naturalness, and they approximated the worst condition in the physical-to-digital transformation (MaxOT) for robustness.
-Moreover, they utilized the Bayesian optimization method to improve the initialization of the non-convex optimization of the MaxOT.
+They used the Gaussian curvature as a metric to measure and optimize the naturalness, and approximated the worst condition in the physical-to-digital transformation (MaxOT) for robustness.

-Liu and Guo \etal{} innovatively propose the first physical adversarial attacks against the X-ray prohibited item detection task and tackle the key issues in the feasibility of physical-world adversarial attacks in the visually-constrained X-ray imaging scenario~\cite{liu2023x}.
-In detail, they design the $\mathcal{X}$-adv to generate the physically realizable 3D objects with adversarial shapes aiming manufacturing, which enable the attacks to remain effective when facing the color/texture fading.
-Besides, they introduce the policy-based reinforcement learning to search best attacking locations.
+Recently, Liu and Guo \etal~\cite{liu2023x} innovatively propose the first physical adversarial attacks against the X-ray prohibited item detection task and tackle the key issues in the feasibility of physical-world adversarial attacks in the visually-constrained X-ray imaging scenario.
+In detail, they design the $\mathcal{X}$-adv to generate the physically realizable 3D objects with adversarial shapes aiming to manufacture, which enable the attacks to remain effective when facing color/texture fading.
+Similarly, Lou \etal~\cite{lou2024hide} generate adversarial objects against 3D points clouds.